On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: Application to Control Problems

-\textbf{Numerical Evaluation.} We consider a modified CartPole environment \citep{brockman2016openai} by changing the length of pole to create different environments \citep{jin2022federated}.
-Specifically, we consider 10 agents with varying pole length from $0.38$ to $0.74$ with a step size of $0.04$.
-We compare \textsc{PFedDQN-Rep} with (i) a conventional DQN that each agent learns its own environment independently; (ii) a federated version DQN (FedDQN) that allows all agents to collaboratively learn a single policy (without personalization); (iii) two federated algorithms without personalizing FedQ-K \citep{khodadadian2022federated}, LFRL \citep{liu2019lifelong}; and (iv) two personalized algorithms PerDQNAvg \citep{jin2022federated} and FedAsynQ-ImAvg \citep{woo2023the}.
+\looseness-1 \textbf{Numerical evaluation.} We consider a modified CartPole environment \citep{brockman2016openai} by changing the length of pole to create heterogenous environments \citep{jin2022federated}.
+Specifically, we consider 10 agents with varying pole lengths from $0.38$ to $0.74$ with a step size of $0.04$.
+We compare \textsc{PFedDQN-Rep} with (i) a conventional DQN where each agent learns its own environment independently; (ii) a federated version of DQN (FedDQN) that allows all agents to collaboratively learn a single policy (without personalization); (iii) two federated algorithms without personalizing, FedQ-K \citep{khodadadian2022federated} and LFRL \citep{liu2019lifelong}; and (iv) two personalized algorithms, PerDQNAvg \citep{jin2022federated} and FedAsynQ-ImAvg \citep{woo2023the}.
 We randomly choose one agent and present its performance in Figure~\ref{fig:FedDQN1}.
-Again, we observe that our \textsc{PFedDQN-Rep} obtains larger reward than benchmarks without personalization, thanks to our personalized policy; and achieves the maximized return much faster than existing personlalized algorithms due to leveraging only partial information among agents.
-We further evaluate the effectiveness of shared representation learned by \textsc{PFedDQN-Rep} when generalizes it to a new agent.
+We observe that our \textsc{PFedDQN-Rep} obtains larger reward than the baselines without personalization and achieves the maximal return faster than existing personalized algorithms.
+We further evaluate the effectiveness of the shared representation learned by \textsc{PFedDQN-Rep} when generalizing to a new environment.
 As shown in Figure~\ref{fig:FedDQN1}, \textsc{PFedDQN-Rep} generalizes quickly to the new environment.
 Similar observations can be made from Figure~\ref{fig:FedDQN2} using Acrobot environments (see details in Appendix~\ref{app:exp}).
 In summary, the significance of our \FedRL framework lies in its superior performance in heterogeneous environments compared to existing algorithms that do not incorporate personalization.
 Additionally, our \FedRL framework also enables quick adaptation to new, previously unobserved environments.